Glossary term

 Surrender Charge

-A surrender charge is a fee or reduction that applies when money is withdrawn from an annuity or certain insurance contracts before the contract's penalty period ends.
+A surrender charge is a fee or value reduction that can apply when money is withdrawn from an annuity or certain insurance contracts during the surrender period.

 Updated